david-fisher/320-S21-Track2/README.md

 #### How to run server on MAC:
-1. Go to moral_kombat_backend directory
+1. Go to backend directory
 2. pipenv shell
 3. cd lead
 4. python3 manage.py runserver